aposipa/Fetch-Rewards-Code-Challenge/README.md

 Will spend points entered, taken out of current account transactions based on the two primary rules:
 * The oldest transaction's points will be spent first.
 * No payer's points go negative.
-If entered correctly, you will get a message stating points have been taken out.
+If entered correctly, you will get a message showing the amount of points taken out of each account by payer.
 You can then use one of the above GET paths to see their updated points totals.

 ### Final Note